TekkaGB/P3R-Mod-Menu/README.md

 # Persona 3 Reload Mod Menu
 Mod menu is a powerful toolkit intended primarily for mod developers, data-miners etc. Not intended for normal gameplay use, so use at your own precaution and don't save over your main saves.

-Open the menu via the same button that opens your Mail menu (square for PlayStation).
+Open the menu via the same button that opens your Mail app (square for PlayStation) in the overworld.
+In Tartarus, open the menu via the same button that is used for auto recover (R1 for PlayStation)

 ## Features
-- Open the mail menu as intended
+- Open the mail menu/auto recover as intended
 - Opening the map menu for quick travel
 - Quickly going to the facilities: Velvet Room, Police Station, Aohige Pharmacy, and Mayoido Antiques
 - Calling fields, events, key free events, battles, dungeons, movies, and bgm through their Ids via number input